ConfederacyOfGaia/Gaia/backgrounds.md

 *Prerequisite: Human or gnome; another Zephyran background*

 You are part of the militia of your home village.
 Every week, you train in arms with the other adults of your village.
 In addition to your class skills, you have proficiency in spear, shortsword, shortbow, unarmed combat (see below), and light armor.
 You also gain proficiency in the Athletics skill.
 As a member of an active militia, you are expected to train every week, and if you are absent, your sargeant will want to know why.

-Your unarmed combat stats:

-* When wearing light armor or no armor, and not carrying a shield, your AC equals 10 + your Wisdom bonus + your Dexterity bonus.
-* Your unarmed strikes do 1d4 damage.
-* When you make an unarmed strike as your Action, you can make another unarmed strike as a bonus action, provided you haven't taking another bonus action.
+When you take this background, you automatically get the Martial Artist feat.

 This background works differently than the others; when you take it, you take it as a bonus background, and list it on your character sheet as, e.g., **Farmer / Zephyran Militia**.
 ___
 - **Skill Proficiencies:**
 - **Tool Proficiencies:**
 - **Languages:**
 - **Equipment:**
 - **Starting Money:**
+- **Feat:** Martial Artist